Calle Real (band)

 Several of them have spent long periods in Cuba and have studied music, although no one in the band is actually Cuban except Rickard Valdés, who is the son of the legendary pianist Bebo Valdés and who is half Cuban.
 The band members are ethnically diverse - Patricio Sobrado of Chilean origin, while trumpet player Jacek Onuskiewicz and the trombone player Cezary Tomaszewski are from Poland.
 Nevertheless, all of them grew up in Sweden.

-In 2003, the band received an invitation to play at a festival in Cuba by Benny Moré.
+In 2003, the band received an invitation to play at a festival in Cuba.
 It is a festival that assembles the best traditional music and timba bands in Cuba and which also invites some international acts.
 The entire performance was filmed, which resulted in a music documentary Spelplats Cuba (A Gig in Cuba), later shown at the Gothenburg Film Festival in 2005 and bought by Swedish Television.

 Over the years, Calle Real has also played at Swedish festivals like Folkmusikfestivalen in Umeå, Urkul, Linköping Jazz & Blues as well as the Stockholm Jazz Festival and Göteborgskalaset.
 They have also performed at several other places around Sweden.

 Timba is an afro-Cuban music style which developed from traditional Cuban music and great many inspirations from world music, and often contains a hard beat and a heavy bass.
 It was initially created during the late 1980s by leading Cuban bands, foremost NG La Banda.
 It was further developed by groups like Charanga Habanera, Isaac Delgado, Paulito FG and Los Van Van.

 The fact that Calle Real was able to adopt this style is somewhat remarkable despite growing interest in Spanish and Latin-American culture.
 Most impressive of all is the fact that a group of young Swedish musicians have successfully mastered this complex style of Cuban.

 Calle Real is able to successfully mix many different musical influences without losing the Cuban style.